aollivierre/PowerShell-Youtube-dl/README.md

 #

-To uninstall these scripts and youtube-dl, delete the Youtube-dl folders located at `C:\Users\%USERNAME%\Youtube-dl` and `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Youtube-dl`, as well as the desktop shortcut.
+To uninstall this script and its files, run the `Youtube-dl_Uninstall` shortcut located in `C:\Users\%USERNAME%`.
+This will remove the script, the youtube-dl and ffmpeg programs, the start menu folder, and the desktop shortcut.
+This uninstaller will leave behind files that have a file extension of `.txt` or `.ini`.
+If you wish to uninstall all Youtube-dl files, including text files, run the script `C:\Users\%USERNAME%\Youtube-dl\scripts\Youtube-dl_Installer.ps1` with the `-Uninstall` and `-Everything` parameters via a PowerShell console.

 # USAGE